 In June 2014, HSBC, as trustee, brought an action in New York state court against Deutsche Bank to revive a prior action, alleging that Deutsche Bank failed to repurchase mortgage loans in the ACE Securities Corp.
 2006-SL2 RMBS offering.
 The revival action was stayed during the pendency of an appeal of the dismissal of a separate action wherein HSBC, as trustee, brought an action against Deutsche Bank alleging breaches of representations and warranties made by Deutsche Bank concerning the mortgage loans in the same offering.
 On 29 March 2016, the court dismissed the revival action.
 Plaintiff appealed and on 8 July 2019, plaintiff filed its opening appellate brief.
 On 19 November 2019, the appellate court affirmed the dismissal.
 On 19 December 2019, plaintiff filed a motion to appeal to the New York Court of Appeals in the appeals court, which was denied on 13 February 2020.
 On 16 March 2020, plaintiff petitioned the New York Court of Appeals for leave to appeal, which was granted on 1 September 2020.
-The appeal has been fully briefed and remains pending.
+The appeal has been fully briefed.

 Deutsche Bank is a defendant in cases concerning two RMBS trusts that were brought initially by RMBS investors and subsequently by HSBC, as trustee, in New York state court.
 The cases allege breaches of loan-level representations and warranties in the ACE Securities Corp.
 2006-FM1 and ACE Securities Corp.
 2007-ASAP1 RMBS offerings, respectively.
 Both cases were dismissed on statute of limitations grounds by the trial court on 28 March 2018.
 Plaintiff appealed the dismissals.
 On 25 April 2019, the First Department affirmed the dismissals on claims for breach of representations and warranties and for breach of the implied covenant of good faith and fair dealing, but reversed the denial of the motions for leave to file amended complaints alleging failure to notify the trustee of alleged representations and warranty breaches.
 HSBC filed amended complaints on 30 April 2019, and Deutsche Bank filed its answers on 3 June 2019.
 Discovery is ongoing.
 On 25 October 2019, plaintiffs filed two complaints seeking to revive, under Sec.
 205(a) of the New York Civil Practice Law and Rules, the breach of representations and warranties claims as to which dismissal was affirmed in the case concerning ACE 2006-FM1.
 On 16 December 2019, Deutsche Bank moved to dismiss these actions.
+One of those actions has been stayed pending the decision of the New York Court of Appeals in the SL2 case described above.
+The other motion to dismiss remains pending.

-In the actions against Deutsche Bank solely as an underwriter of other issuers' RMBS offerings, Deutsche Bank has contractual rights to indemnification from the issuers, but those indemnity rights may in whole or in part prove effectively unenforceable where the issuers are now or may in the future be in bankruptcy or otherwise defunct.
+In the actions against Deutsche Bank solely as an underwriter of other issuers' RMBS offerings, Deutsche Bank has contractual rights to indemnification from the issuers, but those indemnity rights may in whole or in part prove effectively unenforceable where the issuers are now or may in the future be in bankrupt or otherwise defunct.